 The doses of all antidepressant medications will be recorded throughout the study.
 No changes and/or additions to antidepressant or anxiolytic medicine will be allowed from 14 days prior to the initiation of the blinded study drug infusion to completion of the H72 assessments.
-Rescue antidepressant medications will be identified as all medications belonging to the ATC 3 term N06A or N05A, or with indication containing terms, depression, postpartum depression, major depression, PPD, MDD, or mood, starting or with increase in dose on or after 4 days from the initiation of infusion.
+Rescue antidepressant medications will be identified as all medications belonging to ATC 3 term N06A or N05A, or with indication containing terms depression, postpartum depression, major depression, PPD, MDD, or mood, starting or with increase in dose after 72 hours from the initiation of infusion.
 But if the dosing frequency is "as needed", the medication will not be classified as rescue antidepressant medications.